When to go to Urgent Care

 - Back pain without injury

-Metro Health Urgent Care is open 9 am – 9 pm, 7 days a week and offers high-quality care provided by board-certified emergency medicine physicians and nurses.
-We also feature short wait times, a convenient location right off I-96 and Cascade Rd and the personal care you expect from Metro Health.
+Metro Health Urgent Care is open 9 am – 9 pm, 7 days a week and offers high-quality care.
+We also feature short wait times, a convenient location right off I-96 and Cascade Road and the personal care you expect from Metro Health.

 Hours: 9am-9pm, 7 days a week.